diningPhilosopher64/matlab-proxy/Advanced-Usage.md

 The logs from the SQUID container terminal should show activity when attempting to login to MATLAB through matlab-proxy.

-### Custom MATLAB Code
+### Run Custom MATLAB Startup Code

-To specify MATLAB code that runs automatically when you start MATLAB using `matlab-proxy`, use the environment variable `MWI_CUSTOM_MATLAB_CODE`.
+To specify MATLAB code that runs automatically when you start MATLAB using `matlab-proxy`, use the environment variable `MWI_MATLAB_STARTUP_SCRIPT`.

 This might be useful when you want to: